-Deploy Google Chrome to Linux endpoints across supported distributions using native package managers
+Deploy Google Chrome to Linux endpoints using native apt or yum package managers and the official Google repository

 Consider Worklets your easy button